aws-samples/serverless-patterns/s3-eventbridge-wildcard-sam/README.md

          "ServerSideEncryption": "AES256"
       }
       upload: ./xyz-data.csv to s3://{your-bucket-name}/2024-01-17/1705479398/XYZ/xyz-data.csv
-      ABC and XYZ data uploaded to S3 bucket serverlessland-s3-eb-sqs-wildcard 2024-01-17 13:46:42          0 2024-01-17/1705479398/ABC/
+      ABC and XYZ data uploaded to S3 bucket {your-bucket-name}
+      2024-01-17 13:46:42          0 2024-01-17/1705479398/ABC/
       2024-01-17 13:46:45          7 2024-01-17/1705479398/ABC/abc-data.csv
       2024-01-17 13:46:48          0 2024-01-17/1705479398/XYZ/
       2024-01-17 13:46:51          7 2024-01-17/1705479398/XYZ/xyz-data.csv
    ```
-2. Please use the below aws cli command to read message from the SQS Queue.
+2. Please use the below aws cli command to read message from the SQS queue.
 Please replace the {SQSQueueURL} with the URL from the deployent output and also replace the {your-region} with the region that you selected during deployment:
     ```bash
     aws sqs receive-message --queue-url {SQSQueueURL} --attribute-names All  --message-attribute-names All --region {your-region}
     ```